awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 1. Choose **Apply immediately**\.

-1. On the confirmation page, choose **Modify DB instance** to save your changes and disable automated backups\.
+1. Choose **Modify DB instance** or **Modify cluster** to save your changes and disable automated backups\.

 ### AWS CLI<a name="USER_WorkingWithAutomatedBackups.Disabling.CLI"></a>

-To disable automated backups immediately, use the [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) command and set the backup retention period to 0 with `--apply-immediately`\.
+To disable automated backups immediately, use the [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) or [modify\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster.html) command and set the backup retention period to 0 with `--apply-immediately`\.

 **Example**
-The following example immediately disabled automatic backups\.
+The following example immediately disables automatic backups on a Multi\-AZ DB cluster\.
 For Linux, macOS, or Unix:

 ```
-aws rds modify-db-instance \
+aws rds modify-db-cluster \
-    --db-instance-identifier mydbinstance \
+    --db-cluster-identifier mydbcluster \
     --backup-retention-period 0 \
     --apply-immediately
 ```
 For Windows:

 ```
-aws rds modify-db-instance ^
+aws rds modify-db-cluster ^
-    --db-instance-identifier mydbinstance ^
+    --db-cluster-identifier mydbcluster ^
     --backup-retention-period 0 ^
     --apply-immediately
 ```

-To know when the modification is in effect, call `describe-db-instances` for the DB instance until the value for backup retention period is 0 and mydbinstance status is available\.
+To know when the modification is in effect, call `describe-db-instances` for the DB instance \(or `describe-db-clusters` for a Multi\-AZ DB cluster\) until the value for backup retention period is 0 and `mydbcluster` status is available\.

 ```
-aws rds describe-db-instances --db-instance-identifier mydbinstance
+aws rds describe-db-clusters --db-cluster-identifier mydcluster
 ```

 ### RDS API<a name="USER_WorkingWithAutomatedBackups.Disabling.API"></a>

-To disable automated backups immediately, call the [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) operation with the following parameters:
+To disable automated backups immediately, call the [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) or [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) operation with the following parameters:
-+ `DBInstanceIdentifier = mydbinstance`
++ `DBInstanceIdentifier = mydbinstance` \(or `DBClusterIdentifier = mydbcluster`\)
 + `BackupRetentionPeriod = 0`

 **Example**